Pandinosaurus/emgutf-posenet/README.md

 Emgu.TF is rather new, and it is one of the rare libraries providing a C# wrapper for tensorflow lite.
 Official exemples in Emgu.TF demonstrate how to classify and detect objects on static images.
 In this work, the focus is put on human pose estimation from a webcam flow, which comes with its own difficulties.

 ## Network
 We will reuse the PoseNet weights provided by the tensorflow team and optimized for fast inference with tensorflow lite.
+This work difficulties are not about loading or using the model, but about how to interpret the network outputs with Emgu.TF and Emgu.CV.

 -- Section ToDo ---